Arkansas Medical Marijuana Commission

 To begin, you need to fill out our sign-up form.
 Here, you will tell us about your medical condition, and enter your current medication, ID, date of birth, mobile number, and location information.

 Following that, you may sign in with your Google account or register manually with your email address and a password of your choosing.

 And you’re done!
 You can now book an appointment with a licensed marijuana doctor in Arkansas.
 Here, you can see our doctors’ availability hours and can book a time slot that is most convenient for you.

 As for the appointment itself, you and your doctor will have a conversation about why medical marijuana may be beneficial for your treatment, and they will make a decision based on your specific medical condition.
-Appointments usually take between 10 to 15 minutes and are all done via the Doxy telemedicine platform.
+Appointments usually take between 10 to 15 minutes.

 How to Qualify for the Arkansas Medical Marijuana Program

 The following medical conditions are the Arkansas medical marijuana qualifying conditions: